 Deontology is a school of moral philosophy in which ethical behavior equals following rules.
 Deontologists believe that the goal of moral philosophy should be to figure out the “rules” for living a moral life and that once people know those rules they should follow them.
-“The Golden Rule” (do unto others as you would have them do unto you) is an example of deontology; it’s a moral rule meant to apply to everyone, in all situations.
-By following this rule, many people believe, we can live moral lives.
+“The Golden Rule” (do unto others as you would have them do unto you) is an example of deontology; it’s a moral rule meant to be followed in all situations, for everyone to live moral lives.

 In general, the goal of deontology is to create a rational set of rules, but this isn’t always the case.
 Some people base their deontology on faith rather than rationality.

 People often think of deontology as a rigid or absolutist school of thought, but in fact this isn’t necessarily true either.
 In fact, deontology can be either universal or relative:

 a.
 Deontological Universalism

 The rules apply to everyone, under all circumstances.

 If you’re a Hindu you might believe that it’s wrong to eat beef; this rule would be part of your deontology.
 If you thought it was wrong for anyone to eat beef, you’d be a deontological universalist.

 The rules apply to people under certain circumstances, or within certain traditions.

 You might feel that it was wrong for you, as a Hindu, to eat beef, but OK for non-Hindus to eat beef; then you’d be a deontological relativist.

 The advantage of relativism is its flexibility; it makes it easier to live in a diverse world where other people have beliefs and practices different from your own.
 On the other hand, some people feel that it’s too flexible.
 They want a more solid moral philosophy, one that judges right from wrong for everyone.